 Freezing

-You can easily freeze your baked Christmas Cake and save it for closer to the holidays.
-Be sure to wrap securely in plastic cling film or heavy-duty aluminum foil, then place into a freezer storage bag or container.
+You can easily freeze your baked Christmas cake and save it until closer to the holidays.
+Be sure to wrap it securely in plastic cling film or heavy-duty aluminum foil, then place it into a freezer storage bag or container.

 Without Alcohol